openlawteam/docs/docs/openlaw-elements/README.md

 );
 const variables = Openlaw.getExecutedVariables(executionResult, {});

+// ** This is helpful for logging in development, or throwing exceptions at runtime. if (errorMessage) {
+  console.error('Openlaw Execution Error:', errorMessage);
+}

-// ** You'll need to have an onChange function to handle variable changes in the form const onChange = (key, value) => console.log("KEY:", key, "VALUE:", value);
+// ** You'll need to have an onChange function to handle variable changes in the form. const onChange = (key, value) => console.log("KEY:", key, "VALUE:", value);

 // ** Render the OpenLawForm component as you would any other in your app!